laviniaeleanor/studentEvaluationApp/README.md

 * Add evaluations for the student
 * Pick a 'random' student from the class to ask a question.

-To retrieve a 'random' student we were required to write an algorithm which picks a student based on the result of their last evaluation.
+To retrieve a 'random' student we were required to write an [algorithm](./client/src/logic/logic.js) which picks a student based on the result of their last evaluation.

 # Technologies

 * React/Redux
-* Typescript
-* TypeORM
+* Typescript/TypeORM
 * Material UI
 * Enzyme for testing